LeslieDancey/fme-server-FULL/workflow_management.md

 For the second, click the drop-down arrow and choose User Parameter > properties

 Click Finish to close the parameters dialog.

+**5. Add Logger Transformers**

+Right click the FMEServerJobSubmitter and select Connect Loggers.

+This will add Logger transformers to the workspace so we will know the status of the completed jobs.

+**6. Publish the Workspace**

+Publish the workspace to FME Server, into the workflow_management repository and registered with the job_submitter service.

+**7. Run Workspace**

+Locate the workspace in its repository in the web interface.
+Select Job Submitter

+Use the File Upload “Add Files” button to upload the files:

+C:\FMEData2015\Resources\workflow_management\parcels_downtown.zip and

+C:\FMEData2015\Resources\workflow_management\voting_downtown.zip files

+For the two published parameters, first click
+*From Recently Uploaded Files.*

+Then, for the voting parameter, choose the newly uploaded dataset *voting_downtown.zip*

+For the properties parameter choose *parcels_downtown.zip*

+Click Run Workspace to run the workspace.